 Application # 2, also known as Decision Point II, is for admission to the Clinical Cohort, which allows qualified candidates to complete the 12 courses necessary to earn a Master's of Science in Education, as a School Counseling Major.
 Candidates submit Application #2, Decision Point II March 1st, are admitted to the Clinical Cohort in May, and will complete the 12 courses in a pre-determined sequence, completing the program in 24 months.
 Candidates are required to have 1 year post-bachelor’s experience working with kids to be eligible for the Clinical Coursework.

-How to submit Application #1 or Decision Point I
+How to submit Application #1 or Transition Point 1

 Once materials have been received, the Program Coordinator will review transcripts and candidate will receive an official letter in the mail along with a detailed Academic Advising Checklist to indicate which Pre-Requisites the candidate must take before submitting Application 2, Application to the Cohort.

-How to begin Application #2, Decision Point II, to the Clinical Cohort
+How to begin Application #2, Transition Point II, to the Clinical Cohort

-The Clinical Cohort begins each year in May; the application deadline for the Clinical Cohort is March 1st
+The Clinical Cohort begins each year in May; the deadline for Application #2, Transition Point II, to the Clinical Cohort is the first Monday of March.

-- Complete necessary Pre-requisite courses, as indicated by the Academic Checklist you received when conditionally admitted to Graduate School as a School Counseling major.
+- Complete necessary Pre-requisite courses, as indicated by the Academic Checklist you received when conditionally admitted to the School of Education as a School Counseling major.

 - Read Application #2 Directions.